Note: Updates to this data product are discontinued.

 In order to assess the effect of proximity to multiple population concentrations, the index is aggregated across a number (N) of possible locations (cells).
 In an aggregate form, the index used in this study is given by:

 PIIi = S (Pj / Dij) where the summation is over j = 1 to N,

 where the index j represents one of N grid cells within a 50 mile radius of cell i.

-Essentially, the population-interaction index provides a continuous measure of proximity to nearby population concentrations, accounting for both population size (within a 50-mile radius in our study) and location of the parcel relative to the population (distance).2 The index increases as population increases, (since population is in the numerator) and/or as distance to the population decreases (since distance is in the denominator).
+Essentially, the population-interaction index provides a continuous measure of proximity to nearby population concentrations, accounting for both population size (within a 50-mile radius in our study) and location of the parcel relative to the population (distance).
+In Shi, Phipps, and Colyer and in Hardie, Narayan, and Gardner, distance is accounted for using the square of D. Based on results reported in Song, we used D rather than D squared.
+The index increases as population increases, (since population is in the numerator) and/or as distance to the population decreases (since distance is in the denominator).

 The first step in constructing the population-interaction index was to develop a nationwide grid of population density.
 This was accomplished by assigning the geographic centroid of each census block to a 5-km grid cell, then using GIS techniques to add up the population in each grid cell, and then dividing grid-cell population by the area of the grid cell.